 Click the orange button to the right to learn more about what you can start doing today.

 When I went to church as a little kid I remember thinking that there were a lot of old people in the audience.
 I wondered why that was.
 Living through end-stage multiple myeloma (MM) taught me that the nearer we think we are to the end of life, the greater our struggle is with issues such as the meaning of life.
-My oncologist told me that I was end-stage in September of 1997.
+I received an end-stage diagnosis in September of 1997.

 You read that last sentence correctly.
 I was told I was “end-stage” in September of 1997.